| | |

 • Rinse the strawberries thoroughly and drain well.
 Hull and slice the strawberries.

-• In a saucepan, combine sugar, cornstarch, water, and lemon juice. mix to blend.
-Bring to a light boil over medium-high heat.
+• In a saucepan, combine sugar, cornstarch, water, and lemon juice.
+Whisk until smooth, then bring to a simmer over medium-high heat.

 • Add the lemon zest and strawberries to the syrup mixture.
 Lower the heat and simmer for 4 to 5 minutes.
 Stir in the butter.